adrianw-eecs/Self_Driving_Car_Simulator/README.md

 12. **model-V1.10** - Model trained using 2 laps of desert test data and 10 epochs and learning rate of 2.0e-4, test a different activation function eLU and loss function changed to mean_absolute_error.
 This model also used dropout of 20% after each layer of the network.

-This model performed very similarly to models before however still had some issues with the
+This model performed very similarly to models before however still had some issues with the first turn.
+This may be due to the input data being wrong or misleading.

+13. **model-V1.11** - Model trained using 2 laps of desert test data and 10 epochs and learning rate of 2.0e-4, test a different activation function eLU and loss function changed to mean_squared_error.
+However this model used no drop out.

+From my research on the topic of drop out, drop out typically improves the performance of a nerual network.
+However from my testing the model was able to run extremely smoothly without drop out and even kept itself more centered.

 ## Lessons Learned
 ### Learning rate: